 Ellington Field is a safe, green, and enjoyable place for community residents to go for a run, kick around a soccer ball, or enjoy a lazy Sunday afternoon picnic.
 Local school teams also compete there, and the cheers of their supporters can be heard from blocks away.
 Access to the rubberized running track, playing fields, bleachers, and landscaped gardens is through entrances on 38th Street NW and 39th Street NW, between R Street NW and Reservoir Road NW.

 In 2010, the Burleith Citizens Association established The Friends of Ellington Field & Gardens to spearhead the community's partnership with the Duke Ellington School of the Arts and DC Public Schools to renovate and rejuvenate Ellington Field.
 Later that year, the District government launched a massive renovation of the field, including new landscaping and the planting of thousands of new shrubs, bulbs, and some 100 new trees.
 The Friends serves as a steward of the field and as the community's link with the District and Casey Trees.
 If you are interested in joining or supporting the group's work, please contact Rich Field at firstname.lastname@example.org.

 Especially for Kids

 The Tot Lot is a beloved local landmark located on 35th and S Streets NW next to the former Fillmore School.
-Beautifully renovated by the Corcoran School or Art + Design in 2000, it includes slides, swings, a playhouse, and a sandbox.
+Beautifully renovated by the former Corcoran School or Art + Design in 2000, it includes slides, swings, a playhouse, and a sandbox.
 The Tot Lot is also home to the annual Burleith Halloween Party.